AlphaEarth Foundations: An embedding field model for accurate and efficient global mapping from sparse label data: Evaluation in realistic data-scarce scenarios

-We used this set of evaluations to compare AEF with domain-specific baselines including three designed featurization approaches: CCDC \citep{zhu2014continuous, gorelick2023global}, MOSAIKS \citep{rolf2021generalizable}, and composites \citep{qiu2023evaluation}, and three learned featurization approaches: SatCLIP \citep{klemmer2025satclip}, Prithvi \citep{jakubik2023foundation}, and Clay \citep{Clay2024model}.
+We used this set of evaluations to compare AEF with a representative set of domain-specific baselines specifically designed for Earth observation applications, including three designed featurization approaches: CCDC \citep{zhu2014continuous, gorelick2023global}, MOSAIKS \citep{rolf2021generalizable}, and composites \citep{qiu2023evaluation}, and three learned featurization approaches: SatCLIP \citep{klemmer2025satclip}, Prithvi \citep{jakubik2023foundation}, and Clay \citep{Clay2024model}.
 We also include three controls: spatial coordinates (XY), coordinates and elevation (XYZ), and a ViT (Vision Transformer) pre-trained on ImageNet \citep{dosovitskiy2020image, deng2009imagenet}.
 Where applicable, baselines were provided with identical inputs to AEF and baseline hyperparameters were tuned to maximize performance on our evaluation suite (see supplemental materials \ref{S5}).

-Our evaluations showed AEF consistently outperforms designed and learned featurization methods in all trial settings.
+Our evaluations showed AEF consistently outperforms both designed and learned featurization methods in all trial settings.
 AEF reduced error magnitudes overall by $\sim$23.9\% on average when compared to the next-best approach and method of transfer in the max-trial setting (Figure \ref{fig:headline}A).
 For ten-shot trials, AEF reduced error magnitudes by $\sim$10.4\% on average compared to the next-best approach, and for one-shot trials AEF reduced error magnitudes by $\sim$4.18\%.
 We show quantitative and qualitative results for select evaluations in Figure \ref{fig:qual_quant} (and see supplemental materials \ref{S6} for full quantitative results).
 The next-best approach varies across evaluation dataset and method, indicating both non-uniform progress and that AEF unlocks progress in historically challenging mapping scenarios.
 We discuss these results and the effect of scaling training data in further detail below.